General Information

 Release of Student Information

-The district cannot disclose personally identifiable student information or education records without the written consent of a parent/caregiver, with the following exceptions:
+The district cannot disclose personally identifiable student information or education records without the written consent of a parent/guardian/caretaker, with the following exceptions:

 Directory Information